sxie22/GASP-python/docs/usage.md

    * **cores**

-Specifies the number of cpus_per_task.
+Specifies the number of cores.
+Analogous to *\#SBATCH \-\-cpus\-per\-task* option..
 Optional, default is 1

    * **memory**

-Specifies the total memory for the worker job.
+Specifies the *total memory* for the worker job.
+Analogous to *\#SBATCH \-\-mem* option.
 Optional, default is '8GB'

    * **project**

-Specifies the project name to request job on scheduler.
+Specifies the project name/id on the cluster to submit job on scheduler.
+Analogous to *\#SBATCH \-A* option.
 This is mandatory.

    * **queue**

 Specifies the queue name for the job on scheduler.
+Analogous to *\#SBATCH \-p* option.
 This is mandatory.

    * **walltime**

 Specifies the total walltime for the job.
 This should be large enough that spans over the entire GASP runtime.
+Analogous to *\#SBATCH \-t* option.
 Default is '24:00:00'

    * **interface**

-Specifies the type of node.
+Specifies the type of node (infiniband, haswell etc).
 Default is 'ib0'

    * **job_extra**